Foundry: Distilling 3D Foundation Models for the Edge: Approach

-\textbf{Information Aggregation via Cross-Attention.} To compress the input tokens $\mathbf{T}$ into the SuperTokens $\mathbf{S}$, we use a cross-attention mechanism \cite{vaswani2017attention}.
-The SuperTokens act as queries, "attending" to the input tokens (keys and values) to gather the most relevant information.
+To compress the input tokens $\mathbf{T}$ into the SuperTokens $\mathbf{S}$, we use a cross-attention mechanism \cite{vaswani2017attention}.
+The SuperTokens act as queries, ``attending'' to the input tokens (keys and values) to gather the most relevant information.
 This is formulated as:

 where $W_{Q,K,V}$ are learnable projection matrices.
-We then compute a hard assignment\footnote{Using Gumbel-Softmax \cite{DBLP:conf/iclr/JangGP17}} by identifying the most similar SuperToken for each of the $c$ input tokens.
+We then compute a hard assignment\footnote{Using the Gumbel-Softmax \cite{DBLP:conf/iclr/JangGP17} with a straight-through \cite{DBLP:journals/corr/BengioLC13} estimator} by identifying the most similar SuperToken for each of the $c$ input tokens.
 This produces a one-hot \textbf{Cross-Attention Map (CAM)} of size $c \times s$, where each row has a single '1' indicating the chosen SuperToken:

 for each input token $j \in \{1, ..., c\}$ and SuperToken $i \in \{1, ..., s\}$.
 This map is then used to perform a grouped average, updating each SuperToken with the mean of the value vectors of all input tokens assigned to it: